 AI: A Few Thoughts

-I have limited experience with AI.
-I admit, upfront, that my interaction with the writing programs were simple test runs, driven by curiosity and viewed through a lens of skepticism.
-That said, I did my best to keep an open mind and silence critical voices that have called the enemy of creativity a copyright thief, and a present and future threat to the world of books and film.
-I took a collaborative approach, thinking AI would act as a coauthor of sorts, producing several different scenes.
-I say that because at least half the work of creating a vivid scene requires the writer to set the parameters by defining the mood, giving characters motives, deciding what needs to be communicated and what is held back, what is the length of the scene- a paragraph, a page, two sentences, etc.?
+I admit, upfront, that my interaction with the writing programs was bare-bones and basic, driven by curiosity and viewed through a lens of skepticism.
+That said, I did my best to keep an open mind and silence critical voices that have called AI enemy of creativity, a copyright thief, and a present and future threat to the world of books, films, and signals, perhaps, the dramatic reduction of the creative class—those who make their living in the fine arts.

-I found out quickly that the better the parameters and the questions were that I provided, the better the results.
-The bot made the scenes scarier than I had imagined, it added factual information, like weather conditions of the time and place, it knew and incorporated the number of steps inside the building (The Astor Column) and wrote inside the given parameters.
+In the end, the bot made the scenes scarier than I had imagined.
+It added factual information, such as the weather conditions of the time and place, and accurately incorporated the number of steps inside the building (The Astor Column), all within the given parameters.

 Was it usable?